ibm-cloud-docs/billing-usage/cc-working-with.md

 One use case strategy for sustainability involves ESG reporting, which uses environmental, social, and governance reporting to integrate data silos.
 For more information, explore [IBM Envizi](https://www.ibm.com/products/envizi){: external}.

-## IBM Cloud Carbon Calculator methodology
+## IBM Cloud carbon calculator methodology
 {: #carbon-methodology}

 {{site.data.keyword.cloud_notm}} plays a critical role for achieving {{site.data.keyword.IBM_notm}}’s energy conservation, renewable electricity procurement, and greenhouse gas (GHG) emissions reduction targets. {{site.data.keyword.cloud_notm}} is improving the estimation approach by introducing the carbon calculator, which gives you a detailed view of your cloud electricity consumption and associated GHG emissions.